 First layer all the ingredients into a quart sized jar, and squeeze in the lemon or orange juice.
-Then cover everything with apple cider vinegar.
+Then cover everything with raw apple cider vinegar.

 Cover with a plastic lid, or use a piece of parchment or wax paper to keep the vinegar from touching the metal lid.

 After one month has passed, use cheesecloth to strain out the herbs, and pour the vinegar into a clean jar.
 While straining, squeeze out as much of the liquid as you can.

-Add 1/4 cup of honey and stir well until thoroughly incorporated.
-Taste your cider and add up to another 1/4 cup of honey if you feel it’s needed.
+Add ¼ cup of honey and stir well until thoroughly incorporated.
+Taste your cider and add up to another ¼ cup of honey if you feel it’s needed.